chrisdone/website/hakyll/posts/web-engines.markdown

 > * It understands most of the protocols used for information retrieval in WWW: http, ftp, nntp (news), gopher and telnet.
 It can also read files and directories in the local file system.
 When talking to nntp and ftp servers, it uses the same connection for several transfers rather than connecting/disconnecting for every document retrieved.
 > * It can connect to the Internet directly or through a proxy.

+Hard to believe there was a pretty viable looking browser back then, and in Haskell!
+It's very impressive!
+The Fudgets work really is still interesting to this day.
+I've started and will continue to read through their documentation and ideas.

 ## Reflecting on browsers

 You might think (or not think) that a cross-platform browser in 600